Americans turn to AI for financial advice but trust remains with human advisors

 Share

-Artificial intelligence has rapidly infiltrated personal finance, with 66% of Americans who have used generative AI tools like ChatGPT or Gemini now relying on them for AI financial advice, according to a September report by Intuit Credit Karma
+Artificial intelligence has rapidly infiltrated personal finance decisions, with 66% of Americans who have used generative AI tools like ChatGPT or Google's Gemini turning to them for financial advice, according to a September report by Intuit Credit Karma

 1